johanbove/timekeeper-earthstar-cli/README.md

 ### Journal Entries

-See [SPEC_1.0.md](./SPEC_1.0.md) for formal "timekeeper" spec.
+See [SPEC_1.1.md](./SPEC_1.1.md) for formal "timekeeper" spec.

 The app should allow the user to keep a journal.

-Any author can update the "journal" to allow for collaboration.
+Journal entries are organised in a single doc, next to keeping the journal entries within a author-only editable folder, where each entry will be saved as an individual file.

-Journal entries are organised in a single doc.
+Any author can edit the "journal" to allow for collaboration.
+This allows for delegation and being able to help each other fixing their time entries.
+Making edits however will create conflicts with the author's entries and will have to be resolved.

 The _doc_ will be stored in the path `/timekeeper/1.0/journal/{yyyy}-{mm}`.